magarena/magarena/release/README.txt

     * effect: <permanents> can't block SN this turn.

 - fixed the following bugs:
+    * unable to sort cards by rarity or subtype
+    * decks with more than 4 non-basic lands considered legal
+    * model spells that target did not trigger when targeted triggers (issue #678)
-    * fix minor layout anomaly in stats panel on Linux (issue #683)
+    * layout anomaly in stats panel on Linux (issue #683)
+    * confusing play animation when AI plays Smallpox (issue #695)
     * custom ability icons incorrectly shown on battlefield card images (issue #704)
     * Firemind top decks with Æ are not being parsed correctly (issue #718)
-    * confusing play animation when AI plays Smallpox (issue #695)
-    * prevent downloading of playable and unimplemented card images at the same time (issue #729)
-    * add incremental pause to alleviate "HTTP response code: 503" errors when downloading images (issue #729)
+    * unable to download large number of images due to HTTP errors (issue #729)
-    * minor layout anomaly in stats panel on Linux (issue #683)
-    * renamed MagicObject.isCreature to MagicObject.isCreaturePermanent to avoid confusion with IRenderableCard.isCreature (issue #698)
-    * use getTargetChoice() of MagicEvent instead of getTargetChoice of MagicChoice so that target of modal choice is retrieved (issue #678)
-    * having 5 or more of the same non-basic land in a deck would still be legal
-    * unable to sort table by rarity or subtype
+    * Gallowbraid log message had 'lose' instead of 'pay'
     * Scarwood Bandits should not lose control of artifact when control changes
-    * always include 'another' restriction when cost is '{T}, Tap <permanent>' (issue #715)
-    * Jace the Mind Sculptor, would reveal the card looked at in the may choice (issue #727)
     * Zodiac Dragon should only trigger if you both own and control it (issue #690)
+    * Thorn of Amethyst increases the casting cost of creatures by {1} (issue #698)
     * Genesis Wave duplicated cards played from library (issue #712)
-    * Gallowbraid log message had 'lose' instead of 'pay'
+    * Zada's Commando can tap itself to use cohort (issue #715)
+    * Jace the Mind Sculptor reveals the card looked at in the may choice (issue #727)
-    * Wandering Fumarole's last ability infinite activation by AI (issue #732)
+    * Wandering Fumarole's last ability could lead to infinite activation by AI (issue #732)
-    * remove card reference from log for Bane Alley Broker #738
+    * Bane Alley Broker logs names of exiled cards (issue #738)
-    * PAYABLE_INSTANT_OR_SORCERY_FROM_GRAVEYARD should use getGameCost to take into account cost modifications, fixes #741
+    * Snapcaster Mage allows casting cards that could not be paid due to cost increasers (issue #741)

 - added the following cards:
 Abduction, Academy Raider, Ætherplasm, Alaborn Zealot, Animate Wall,